tyronechen/genomenlp/docs/source/fit_powerlaw.rst

 Compare performance of different deep learning models
 =====================================================

 This explains the use of ``fit_powerlaw.py``.
-Only works on deep learning models.
+Only works on deep learning models through the ``genomicBERT`` pipeline.
 For more information on the method, including interpretation, please refer to the publication (`https://arxiv.org/pdf/2202.02842.pdf`_).

 .. _https://arxiv.org/pdf/2202.02842.pdf: https://arxiv.org/pdf/2202.02842.pdf